History of nudity: Late antiquity

 In the later Middle Ages beginning with the Carolingian period, both men and women dressed from head to foot, going nude only when they swam, bathed, or slept.
-The Roman bathes continued to be used, even in monasteries, but were more often reserved for the ill.
+The Roman baths continued to be used, even in monasteries, but were more often reserved for the ill.
 People swam in rivers and bathed in hot springs, Charlemagne doing so at Aix-en-Provence with as many as a hundred guests.
 In some pagan ceremonies, a young girl or woman would undress entirely to call forth the fertility of the fields.
 However, touching a woman was interfering with this life process, and prohibited.
 Nudity was sacred for pagans as part of procreation, thus associated only with sex.

 The early Christian view was quite different from the pagan, based upon the human body as the creation of God.
 Until the beginning of the eighth century, Baptism had been performed by full immersion and without clothing in an octagonal basin attached to every cathedral.
-Converts emerged reborn, so early Chistians associated nudity with grace.
+Converts emerged reborn, so early Christians associated nudity with grace.
 The elimination of naked Baptism in the 8th century represented the Christian acceptance of the pagan view of nudity is sexual.
 This led to the clothing of Christ on the Cross, the original depictions being naked, as would have been the case for Roman crucifixions.

 The late fourth century CE was a period of both Christian conversion and standardization of church teachings, in particular on matters of sex.
 The dress or nakedness of women that were not deemed respectable was also of lesser importance.
 A man having sex outside marriage with a respectable woman (adultery) injured third parties: her husband, father, and male relatives.
 His fornication with an unattached woman, likely a prostitute, courtesan or slave, was a lesser sin since it had no male victims, which in a patriarchal society might mean no victim at all.